QuentinRa/blog.quentinra.dev/programming/web/android/views/index.md

 implementation 'androidx.constraintlayout:constraintlayout:2.1.4'
 ```

-A constraint layout is rendering element relatively to another component <small>(which could be the screen)</small>.
+A constraint layout is rendering elements relatively to another component <small>(which could be the screen)</small>.
 You will set margins which are the gap with the other component.

 ![Constraint Layout Margins Relative](_images/cl_margins_relative.png)

-On a screen of 226px, if you define that the component should have a margin left of 140, and a margin right of 26.
-The composant will be centered within the 60 remaining px called **free space**.
+On a screen of 226px, if you define that the component should have a margin-left of 140, and a margin-right of 26.
+The component will be centered within the 60 remaining px called **free space**.

 To change the behavior of how the free space is handled, simply edit the layout width/height OR you can use a shortcut by clicking on arrows such as ">>" right where you added margins.